Internetwork Packet Exchange: IPX addressing

 An IPX address has the following structure:

 Network number

 The network number allows to address (and communicate with) the IPX nodes which do not belong to the same network or cabling system.
 The cabling system is a network in which a data link layer protocol can be used for communication.
 To allow communication between different networks, they must be connected with IPX routers.
 A set of interconnected networks is called an internetwork.
 Any Novell NetWare server may serve as an IPX router.
 Novell also supplied stand-alone routers.
-Multiprotocol routers of other vendors often support IPX routing.
+Other vendors ' multiprotocol routers often support IPX routing.
 Using different frame formats in one cabling system is possible, but it works similarly as if separate cabling systems were used (i.e. different network numbers must be used for different frame formats even in the same cabling system and a router must be used to allow communication between nodes using different frame formats in the same cabling system).